top of page

 • Strengthens upper body (chest, shoulders, arms), boosting testosterone and dopamine.

-Adaptation: Raise knees only as high as comfortable.
+Adaptation: Walk quickly on the spot, raising knees only as high as comfortable.

 Why it works: